EslamRM/flasktask/README.md

-# Newsfeed App
+# Post App

-This is a basic implementation of a newsfeed app using Flask and MySQL without ORM, following best practices and adhering to SOLID principles.
+This is a basic implementation of a Post app using Flask and MySQL without ORM, following best practices and adhering to SOLID principles.

 ## Setup